nnnnnzo/AudioFileTranslator/README.md

 The AFT framework (wich contains AFT Engine and AFT One) is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

+## Tips

+This Github account is verified by the brave creator program, please consider making a BAT tips !

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)